busterbenson/public/Codex.md

 ### Codex Vitae

 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is that you write a book, the Codex Vitae or Book of Life, that represents everything you have learned in your life.
 And it gets stored and read by a privileged few upon your death.
 Expanding a bit further on it, I think this is a great way of thinking about self-expression.
 Our lives are filled with a desire to know the universe, and to be known.
 To leave a dent.
 This is just my English-major-y way of representing the dent in the form of a text, because words are pretty great.
-Maybe one day we'll be able to download our brains into a computer and that would more directly represent our full body of knowledge from life.
+Maybe one day we'll be able to download our brains onto our credit cards and that would more directly represent our full body of knowledge from life.

 Posts about this topic: [What would you write in your codex vitae](http://branch.com/b/what-would-you-write-in-your-codex-vitae).